notmayo/arch_and_cachyos_fixes_and_customizations/README.md

 `/stream_deck/icons` – High quality PNG icons for use on an Elgato Stream Deck

 ## Requirements
-- Arch or derivative distrobution such as CachyOS
+- Arch or derivative distribution such as CachyOS
 - PipeWire + WirePlumber (`wpctl` available)
 - OpenDeck or another open source Stream Deck software